danforthcenter/plantcv/docs/time_series_InstanceTimeSeriesLinking.md

-## time_series
+## Time-series Tracking

-This class is designed to link segmented instances over time.
-Images should be taken across a time (e.g. every 4 hours for several days), and ideally there should be minimal or no movment of plant and camera.
+This class is designed to track segmented instances over time.
+Images should be taken across a time (e.g. every 4 hours for several days), and ideally either plant or camera should have minimal or no movment.

-To use this class for generating time-series linking, the instance segmentation for every image is required.
-For more information on instance segmentation and a demo of instance segmentation, check here: [Instance Segmentation](instance_segmentation_tutorial.md).
+To use this class for generating time-series linking, instance segmentation for every image is required.
+For more information of instance segmentation, check out here: [Instance Segmentation](instance_segmentation_tutorial.md) for a demo of instance segmentation.

-When using instance segmentation algorithms like maskRCNN, the assignment for the instance labels is random, i.e. the same index does not necessarily represents the same instance in different images.

-To understand the growth of every leaf instance of a plant, we need to re-assign the instance labels so that the same leaf always has the same instance label (identifier) across the whole time period.
+The goals are:
+1) Assign global unique indices to every instance at every timepoint
+2) Learn how instances connect with each other between consective timepoints

 For details of using this class, see examples below.